MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/choose-layout-and-columns-forecast.md

 <a name="configure-columns"> </a>
 ## Configure columns

-You can configure each column individually&mdash;such as changing the column type, allowing adjustments, and showing a column in the trend chart&mdash;according to your organizational requirements.
+In the Layout step of the forecast configuration, you can configure each column individually&mdash;such as changing the column type, allowing adjustments, and showing a column in the trend chart&mdash;according to your organizational requirements.

 >[!NOTE]
 >- Auto configuration of columns are available only for **Opportunity** and **Opportunity product** rollup entities.
 For other rollup entities, you must manually configure each column.